Page edited by Dave SmithWelcome to the SSDT Public Wiki

 The NBEC (on behalf of the SSDT) holds the perpetual licenses for the above mentioned Oracle products.
 The SSDT will cease paying support and maintenance (which expire on June 30, 2013) on the products and phase out use as quickly as possible.
 During the wind down period, the products will not be upgraded and run without support.EMIS-R Data Collector

 The SSDT believes the majority of ITC's are already using a local Microsoft (or other LDAP implementation) for managing Data Collector logins.
 The remaining ITC's will be encouraged to convert from IdM authentication as soon as practical.
 The SSDT will assist ITC's where possible by providing extracts of existing users.
 (Note, passwords are encoded and cannot be retrieved from IdM).
-A final shutdown date will be selected based on feedback from ITC, but expected to be no later than December 2013.EMISFFE - Flat File Editor
+A final shutdown date will be selected based on feedback from ITC, but expected to be by December 2013 and no later than June 2014.EMISFFE - Flat File Editor

 Currently, EMISFFE is entirely dependent on IdM for both authentication and authorization.
 Currently, ITC's are required to use IdM to manage both user accounts (auth-n) and the IRN(s) to which the user has access (auth-z).
 To remove this dependency, the SSDT intends separate the authentication from authorization using a combination of local profiles and OpenID credentials.For Authentication: